mlsmall/Predictive-Modeling-for-Building-Energy-Loads/README.md

 ### Visualizing the Results

-Now we'll plot a graph to show how close where our predicted values to the actual values in the test set.
-The predicted values where determined by the model above ("predictions"), and the actual values are the energy loads from the test set (y_test).
+Now we'll plot a graph to show how close we are to our predicted values to the actual values in the test set.
+The predicted values were determined by the model above ("predictions"), and the actual values are the energy loads from the test set (y_test).

 ```python